Ceramic Dental Implants – Sunnyvale, TX

 Permanent, Biocompatible Tooth Replacement

 Dental implants are the gold standard in tooth replacement.
 They mimic the structure of natural teeth, which makes them extremely strong and comfortable.
-Most dental practices favor implants that are made out of a titanium alloy.
-While titanium is quite strong, and it works well for most patients, Dr. Langston offers an alternative that is even more biocompatible than titanium: ceramic dental implants.
+Most dental offices favor implants that are made out of a titanium alloy.
+While titanium is quite strong, and it works well for most patients, Dr. Langston offers an alternative that is even more biocompatible than titanium: ceramic dental implants in Sunnyvale, TX.

 How Dental Implants Work

 A dental implant is a small cylinder that gets placed into the jawbone.
 It fuses with the jawbone in a process known as osseointegration.
 It thus is able to act as a substitute for the root of a lost tooth.
 Restorations (crowns, bridges, or dentures) get placed on top of the implants to replace the visible portion of the lost teeth.

 Either titanium or ceramic implants can provide adequate tooth root replacement.
 However, Dr. Langston’s holistic approach to care causes him to favor ceramic implants because they are more biocompatible.
 Some of the specific advantages they offer include:

 - No allergic reactions.
 Although allergies to titanium are rare, they do occur in some people.
 Ceramic presents no risk of an allergic reaction.

 - No risk of an autoimmune reaction.
 Exposure to metals used in dentistry may contribute to autoimmune disease, even years after a titanium implant is placed.

 - No galvanic toxicity.
 Galvanic toxicity occurs when different metals in the mouth interact.
 It can lead to chronic insomnia, a metal taste in the mouth, and other symptoms.
 This rarely occurs with titanium implants, but it never occurs with ceramic ones.